 Whole-group activity.
 You should have on hand a read-aloud in each language so that you can demonstrate each one of these strategies.
-Call out the first item on the list (in the red box) and give an example in Spanish and English.
+Call out the first item on the list (in the red box) and give an example in Hmong and English.
 Ask the group if it goes above or below the surface.
 Be sure to follow the order of the list.
 Participants can find the answers at the end of the ppt handout.

-- 17. Session Objective 2
+17. Session Objective 2

-- 18 22.
+18 - 22.
 Bilingualism & Biliteracy

-- 23 25.
-Bumps in the road just as in session I. Participants only see the "bump" in the body of the handout.
-They can find the answers at the end of the ppt handout.
+23 - 25.
+Bumps in the road just as in session I.

-- 26. Break
+26. Break

-- 27 31.
-DLI Super-parents.
+27 - 31.
+DLI Superparents.
 Enrolling your child in a DLI program is not enough to ensure that your child will be bilingual and biliterate.
-Parents have an important role to play and it will be different depending on whether your home language is English or Spanish.
+Parents have an important role to play - and it will be different depending on whether your home language is English or Spanish.

 Activity: Divide the group into four (for small groups, they may work in pairs).
 Each group gets one slide (part of handout) to discuss.
-They should address each how-to tip from their point of view as an English home language or Spanish home language speaker.
+They should address each how-to tip from their point of view as an English home language or Hmong home language speaker.
 They can share ways they have been or hope to be a DLI super-parent.
+They can offer each other advice or share their struggles.
 After 5 minutes, do a share-out, going through the four slides, with each group sharing their ideas.

-- 32. Life-long learning
+32. Life-long learning

-- 33. The stakes are high!
+33. The stakes are high!

-- 34. In the U.S., English is the Pac-man of all languages!
+34. In the U.S., English is the Pac-man of all languages!
 Across the United States we have tens of thousands of children who come into our school system as bilinguals and leave the system as monolinguals.
-This break with the home language oftentimes means a loss of cultural identity as well.
+This break with the language oftentimes means a loss of cultural identity as well.